cosmos/cosmos-sdk/docs/docs/basics/02-query-lifecycle.md

 #### Encoding

 In our case (querying an address's delegations), `MyQuery` contains an [address](./03-accounts.md#addresses) `delegatorAddress` as its only argument.
-However, the request can only contain `[]byte`s, as it is ultimately relayed to a consensus engine (e.g. CometBFT Core) of a full-node that has no inherent knowledge of the application types.
+However, the request can only contain `[]byte`s, as it is ultimately relayed to a consensus engine (e.g. CometBFT) of a full-node that has no inherent knowledge of the application types.
 Thus, the `codec` of `client.Context` is used to marshal the address.

 Here is what the code looks like for the CLI command: